ipld/ipld/schemas/migration.md

 Explicit versioning labelling is prone to treating the version label as a semantic junk drawer, upon which we can heap unbounded amounts of not-necessarily-related semantics.
-This is a temptation which can be migitated through diligence, but the fundamental incentive is always there: like global variables in programming, a document-global explicit version allows lazy coding and fosters presumptions.
+This is a temptation which can be mitigated through diligence, but the fundamental incentive is always there: like global variables in programming, a document-global explicit version allows lazy coding and fosters presumptions.